 The Quinault Rainforest is an often overlooked part of Olympic National Park in Washington.
-Even though this temperate rainforest is just off Highway 101, many visitors pass it by to see the beaches along the coast, and more famous Hoh Rainforest near Forks.
-This simply means less crowds in the Quinault, making it a more quiet, tranquil place to camp.
+Even though this temperate rainforest is just off Highway 101, many visitors pass it by to see the beaches along the coast and more famous Hoh Rainforest near Forks.
+This simply means fewer crowds in the Quinault, making it a more quiet, tranquil place to camp.

 You can take short nature walks through the woods and along Lake Quinault, or longer, more challenging backpacking trips further into the Quinault Valley.
 Many of the trails are just off South Shore Road and some lead past hidden waterfalls like Falls Creek Falls (pictured below).

 The rainforest surrounds Lake Quinault on the southwest side of Olympic National Park and gets an average of 12 feet in annual rainfall.
 Originating in the Olympic Mountains, the Quinault River empties into the lake and flows all the way out to the Pacific Ocean.

 In the summer the cool lake water is ideal for swimming, kayaking, and canoeing.
 Boat rentals are seasonally available from a concessionaire stand by the Lake Quinault Lodge.

 The historic Lake Quinault Lodge is only steps from the water along South Shore Road.
 Its architecture is beautiful and the building itself holds a lot of history.
 President Theodore Roosevelt stayed at the lodge in the fall of 1937 just before he established Olympic National Park.
 Today the lodge remembers his visit in their “Roosevelt Dining Room” where he enjoyed lunch.

 There’s also a short trail you can hike near Rain Forest Resort Village to see the World’s Largest Sitka Spruce Tree.
 This massive old-growth tree measures 58’11” in circumference, is about 191 feet tall and estimated to be over 1000 years old.